 The Seiko 5 has long been a staple in the Japanese brand’s line, offering inexpensive mechanical goodness to the masses.
 The SNK805 features a military-inspired dial with day/date function, an automatic movement and 30m of water resistance.
 With its 37mm stainless steel case and matching nylon strap, the Seiko 5 is the perfect mechanical watch for the field.

-Orient is more or less Seiko’s quirky younger corporate sibling, so it’s a brand you can always count on to offer a lot of bang for the buck — both the popular Mako dive watch series and Bambino dress watch line come to mind.
-But at the very entry point into the brand’s mechanical offerings is the obscure “Tristar” line that feels in many ways like the brand’s counterpart to the Seiko 5.
+At the very entry point into Orient's mechanical offerings is the obscure “Tristar” line that feels in many ways like the brand’s counterpart to the Seiko 5.
 Hell, the movement inside (the Orient Caliber 469) is based on a 1970s Seiko caliber which itself formed the basis for the modern 7S.
 Tristars can be readily had on Amazon or at Long Island Watch for under $100, which is not bad considering they all come stock on stainless steel bracelets.

 Swatch Sistem 51 Cream

 Famous for being the world’s first mechanical watch made completely via automated assembly, the Sistem 51 offers an automatic movement with date visible through a transparent case back.
-While there are numerous dial and strap options available, this black variant with cream-colored strap and case are neutral enough to pair with most casualwear.
+While there are numerous dial and strap options available, this black variant with matching textured strap and case is neutral enough to pair with most casualwear.

 Citizen NH Series

-The NH series comes in a few flavors, though mostly in a simple dress watch (available in a considerable amount of different dial designs and colors, not to mention some with gold plating), as well as a 100-meter dive watch design.
-Another option for fans of the obscure is Citizen’s similar NJ series which uses the same Miyota movement but comes in titanium, as opposed to the NH’s stainless steel.
+The NH series comes in a few flavors, though mostly in a simple dress watch — as well as a 100-meter dive watch — design.
+Another option for fans of the obscure is Citizen’s similar NJ series that uses the same Miyota movement but comes in titanium, as opposed to the NH’s stainless steel.
 With the premium material does come an increase in price, but some NJ references can still be had under $300.

 Dan Henry 1970